 Have the conversation

 It's not enough to just read your travel obligations on official websites.
-You must have a dialogue with all Responsible Authorities, as your requirements depend on your unique circumstances and because it's bloomin' complicated!
+You must have a dialogue with all Animal Quarantine Authorities, as your requirements depend on your unique circumstances and because it's bloomin' complicated!

 Below is a short description of each chapter and links to their pages.
 There are 3 Chapters.

 An overview of terms that we use on TravelPaws and those you will experience.

 Chapter 2: Who to contact before your trip